golemparts/rppal/README.md

 By default, all optional features are disabled.
 You can enable a feature by specifying the relevant feature flag(s) in the dependency declaration for `rppal` in your `Cargo.toml`.

-* `hal` - Adds `embedded-hal` trait implementations for all supported peripherals.
-Doesn't include unproven traits.
+* `hal` - Enables `embedded-hal` trait implementations for all supported peripherals.
+This doesn't include `unproven` traits.
+* `hal-unproven` - Enables `embedded-hal` trait implementations for all supported peripherals, including traits marked as `unproven`.
+Note that `embedded-hal`'s `unproven` traits don't follow semver rules.
+Patch releases may introduce breaking changes.

 ## Supported peripherals